 \subsection{The $\Omega_\cat{A}$-groupoids and the map $\SurfA\to\Surf$ of modular operads}

 This subsection contains a technical construction that lies at the heart of the paper: For any cyclic framed $E_2$-algebra $\cat{A}$, we will construct a modular operad $\SurfA$ (depending on $\cat{A}$) and a canonical map $\SurfA \to \Surf$.
-This map will later on produce for us the extensions of $\Surf$ over which the modular functors will live.
+The construction of a modular functor in Theorem~\ref{thmdefsurfa2} will then produce a $\SurfA$-algebra structure on $\cat{A}$.

 \begin{definition} Let $\cat{A}$ be a cyclic framed $E_2$-algebra in $\smc$ and $T$ a corolla.
 For $\Sigma \in \Surf(T)$, we define

 Here \emph{replete} full (as opposed to just full) means that $\Omega_\cat{A} (\Sigma)$ is closed under isomorphisms: It does not only contain all the $\PhiA(H)$, but also all maps $\int_\Sigma \cat{A} \to \cat{A}^{\otimes \Legs(T)}$ isomorphic, as module map, to some $\PhiA(H)$.
 (Of course, passing from a full subcategory to its repletion does not change the subcategory up to equivalence.)
 The definition~\eqref{eqndefomega} is extended to the case of non-connected $T=\sqcup_{i=1}^n T^{(i)}$ by $\Omega_\cat{A} (\sqcup_{i=1}^n \Sigma_i)=\prod_{i=1}^n \Omega_\cat{A}(\Sigma_i)$ for $\Sigma_i\in\Surf(T^{(i)})$ for $i=1,\dots,n$. \end{definition}